EvgenyDos/ansible-cloudformations-lab/docs/README.developer.md

 # Li9 Exam System

 You are at a right place if you are a developer.
+Check the diagram [here](README.manager.md) to understand the workflow.
+Other details are coming.

 ## An exam task's structure